RemoteTechnologiesGroup/RemoteTech/tutorials/reentry.md

 Most antennas can't be deployed in the lower atmosphere unless the ship is going less than 100 m/s (70 m/s for the [Communotron 32](../../guide/parts/#communotron-32)).
 If you rely on such an antenna for communication, you won't be able to use it until well after parachute (pre)deployment.

 If you want to use your antenna on the surface, you will need to schedule its activation during the pre-reentry stage.
-Schedule antenna deployment for 1-2 minutes after parachute deployment, using the manual delay method you used to set the [parachutes](#parachutes).
+Schedule antenna deployment for 1 minute (with stock aerodynamics) or 2 minutes (with FAR) after parachute deployment, using the manual delay method you used to set the [parachutes](#parachutes).

 **Important:** because you can't right click an antenna to deploy it while it's already deployed, you will need to use an action group to send the deploy command.